 I’ve wrestled with the related engineering problem for most of my life: we want to separate the design process from implementation, but can lose the benefits of the design while implementing.
 When I worked in software engineering, the design process helped us clarify our thoughts and assumptions.
 The process most often failed if one person did the design and another did the implementation, unless we could enforce consistency somehow.
 For example, we might generate template code from the design itself to use in the implementation, or we might test the software against the documented design.
 These don’t really apply to designing and building manuscripts.

 The outline provides my design for the document: chapters, sections, subsections, etc. The attached text paragraphs provide the implementation.
 Outlines are hierarchical and my technical nonfiction is usually hierarchical.
 Outlining software allowed me to rearrange sections and subsections as I fleshed out a document.
 The outline would then evolve as I added text to the document.
 When sections got too large I could rearrange the structure to accommodate the extra text.

 Having said all that, let me talk about how I’ve gone about writing this particular article.
 I started with a fairly clear and specific vision: use Flattum’s comments as a starting point to discuss my own experience.
 The only thing I really wanted to discuss was my use of outlining.
 I did not break that discussion into details or the order in which I’d cover them.

 Since I wrote without further planning, even in my own mind, the article digressed about a software engineering problem dear to my heart before getting to how I use outlines.
-One might say that the only on-topic paragraph in the previous section is the final one.
+After publishing, I rearranged the article to make the software engineering part an optional digression.